-The government wanted to provide schools with a slimmed down curriculum that ensure that the core principles were outlined, whilst giving teachers more freedom with the breadth of the content.
+In September 2014 schools teaching KS 1 and KS 2 pupils took on a new Primary National Curriculum.
+The government wanted to provide schools with a slimmed down curriculum that ensured the core principles were outlined, whilst giving teachers more freedom with the breadth of the content.
 This is particularly the case in the foundation subjects where key principles have been shared but the ‘topics’ for driving this can be wide ranging.

 The new Maths and English curriculums are aimed at further raising standards nationally and many objectives have been moved into lower year groups as children are expected to grasp key skills more quickly.

 After a lot of hard work, the planning for the new curriculum is fully embedded at Hiltingbury Junior.
 However, teachers are always making tweaks and small revisions to what is planned to make teaching relevant and interesting for the children.